NicoHood/HID/Readme.md

 ### Micro/Leonardo & HoodLoader2

-**1. Select the new board via *Tools->Board->Arduino Leonardo HID-Project* for example.**
+##### 1. Select the new board via *Tools->Board->Arduino Leonardo HID-Project* for example.
-For HoodLoader2 select the 16u2 MCU.
-Ensure HoodLoader2 board definition files are up to date.
+For HoodLoader2 select the 16u2 MCU, for Leonardo/Micro the specific entry.
+Ensure HoodLoader2 board definition files are up to date and installed.
 The Uno and Mega entry is just for advanced users who want to use the HID-APIs but normally you'd need the new HoodLoader2 (16u2) board definition files.

 ![Board Selection Picture](pictures/board.png)

-**2. Select the USB-Core you want to use.
-You have 5 options here:**
+##### 2. Select the USB-Core you want to use.
+You have 5 options here:
 * Extended (Keyboard+Leds, Mouse+Absolute, Consumer, System)
 * Gamepad (Keyboard+Leds, Mouse, Gamepad)
 * Custom (Your custom configuration, see below)